davidfauth/Neo4jH3/Documentation.md

     call com.neo4jh3.polygonToCellsString(value.Geometry,[],9,'lonlat') yield value as h3
     with collect(h3) as ch3
     call com.neo4jh3.writeH3ToDBString(ch3,'','') yield value return value;
     "-5"

+## com.neo4jh3.writeH3NodesRelsToDB( From Node, ListOfCells, Neo4j Label, Neo4j Property, Relationships Type, Transaction Size )
+Writes the H3 index values to the Neo4j database as a node using a user provided Label and Property.
+Connects the H3 index values to the From Node using the specified Relationship value.

+### Syntax
+CALL com.neo4jh3.writeH3NodesRelsToDB(fromNode, listCells, strLabel, strProperty, relationshipType, txSize) yield value return value;

+### Arguments
+* fromNode: An existing Node in the Neo4j database.
+* listCells: A LIST of LONG values representing an H3 cell ID.
+* strLabel: A STRING indicating what Neo4j Label will be applied to the nodes.
+* strProperty: A STRING indicating what Neo4j Property will be applied to the nodes.
+* relationshipType: A STRING indicating what relationship type will be used for the relationships.
+* txSize: A LONG indicating the number of nodes to create in each transaction.

+### Returns
+A STRING indicating completion.

+### Error conditions
+If the strLabel or strProperty is empty, the procedure returns "-5"

+### Example
+    match (cs:CountySubDivision {cousubns:value.COUSUBNS})
+    call com.neo4jh3.polygonToCells(value.Geometry,[],8,'lonlat') yield value as h3
+    with cs, collect(h3) as ch3
+    call com.neo4jh3.writeH3NodesRelsToDB(cs,ch3,'Hex','hexAddress8','HAS_HEXADDRESS', 10000) yield value return value;
+    "Success"

+    match (cs:CountySubDivision {cousubns:value.COUSUBNS})
+    call com.neo4jh3.polygonToCells(value.Geometry,[],8,'lonlat') yield value as h3
+    with cs, collect(h3) as ch3
+    call com.neo4jh3.writeH3NodesRelsToDB(cs,ch3,'Hex','','HAS_HEXADDRESS', 10000) yield value return value;
+    "-5"

+# com.neo4jh3.writeH3StringNodesRelsToDB( From Node, ListOfCells, Neo4j Label, Neo4j Property, Relationships Type, Transaction Size )
+Writes the H3 index values to the Neo4j database as a node using a user provided Label and Property.
+Connects the H3 index values to the From Node using the specified Relationship value.

+### Syntax
+CALL com.neo4jh3.writeH3StringNodesRelsToDB(fromNode, listCells, strLabel, strProperty, relationshipType, txSize) yield value return value;

+### Arguments
+* fromNode: An existing Node in the Neo4j database.
+* listCells: A LIST of STRING values representing an H3 cell ID.
+* strLabel: A STRING indicating what Neo4j Label will be applied to the nodes.
+* strProperty: A STRING indicating what Neo4j Property will be applied to the nodes.
+* relationshipType: A STRING indicating what relationship type will be used for the relationships.
+* txSize: A LONG indicating the number of nodes to create in each transaction.

+### Returns
+A STRING indicating completion.

+### Error conditions
+If the strLabel or strProperty is empty, the procedure returns "-5"

+### Example
+    match (cs:CountySubDivision {cousubns:value.COUSUBNS})
+    call com.neo4jh3.polygonToCells(value.Geometry,[],8,'lonlat') yield value as h3
+    with cs, collect(h3) as ch3
+    call com.neo4jh3.writeH3StringNodesRelsToDB(cs,ch3,'Hex','hexAddress8','HAS_HEXADDRESS', 10000) yield value return value;
+    "Success"

+    match (cs:CountySubDivision {cousubns:value.COUSUBNS})
+    call com.neo4jh3.polygonToCells(value.Geometry,[],8,'lonlat') yield value as h3
+    with cs, collect(h3) as ch3
+    call com.neo4jh3.writeH3StringNodesRelsToDB(cs,ch3,'Hex','','HAS_HEXADDRESS', 10000) yield value return value;
+    "-5"

 ## Error Codes